oplibproject/oplib/Ranking algorithim/Readme.md

 spaCy NER for identifying specific entities like names and organizations Celery for async tasks
 Redis for rate limiting
 Contributing
 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first.
+Contributing
+Feel free to fork the repository and submit pull requests.
+For major changes, please open an issue first.